-As you can see, Ocho Rios, Jamaica is a fun, family-friendly destination with a ton of exciting things to do.
-Whether you are stopping by on a cruise or staying for a week, you’re bound to have a fantastic time.
+As you can see, Ocho Rios, Jamaica, is a fun, family-friendly destination with a ton of exciting things to do.
+So whether you are stopping by on a cruise or staying for a week, you’re bound to have a fantastic time.

 To learn more about the areas outside Ocho Rios and the things you can do on the island, check out my pages on the relaxing beachfront town of Negril and the bustling port city of Montego Bay.

-Have you been to Ocho Rios?
-What was your favourite thing to do?
+What are your favourite things to do in Ocho Rios?
 Let me know in the comments section below!

 Pin it for later